aurelia/app-ux-showcase/README.md

 ## Application Setup

 Once you've setup your machine (or if it's been previous setup), you simply need to install the dependencies.
-From within the `app-contacts` folder, execute the following command:
+From within the app folder, execute the following command:

 ```
 npm install